 Federal Deposit Insurance Corporation (FDIC)

 The FDIC coverage provides deposit insurance of up to $250,000 per ownership category, as long as the institution is a member.
-Initially, the agency provided insurance limit up to $2,500 until the passage of the Dodd-Frank Wall Street Reform recommended raising the insurance limit.
-The FDIC only insures banks, while credit unions fall under the National Credit Union Administration.
-The agency gets funding from the premiums paid by banks for insurance coverage and earnings from its investments in the US Treasury bonds.
+Initially, the agency provided an insurance limit up to $2,500 until the passage of the Dodd-Frank Wall Street Reform recommended raising the insurance limit.
+The FDIC only insures banks.
+Insurance for deposit accounts at credit unions falls under the National Credit Union Administration.
+The agency gets funding from the premiums paid by banks for insurance coverage and earnings from its investments in US Treasury bonds.

 History of the FDIC

-The Federal Deposit Insurance Corporation was formed in 1933 following the stock market crash of 1929 that led to the failure of thousands of banks.
-Investors worried about losing their bank deposits started withdrawing their savings in other banks, and this resulted in the collapse of even more banks after running out of money.
+The Federal Deposit Insurance Corporation was formed in 1933, following the stock market crash of 1929 that led to the failure of thousands of banks.
+Investors who were worried about losing their bank deposits started withdrawing their savings, and this resulted in the collapse of even more banks.
 Following the crisis, then US President, Franklin Roosevelt, ordered a four-day bank holiday to allow for the inspection of the banks.
 Later that year, he signed the Banking Act of 1933 that led to the formation of FDIC to restore public confidence in the financial system.

 The Banking Act gave the FDIC authority to provide deposit insurance to commercial banks, as well as to supervise and regulate state non-member banks.
 The institution received an initial loan of $289 million from the US Treasury to kick-start its operations.
 At its inception in 1933, FDIC maintained the insurance limit at $2,500.
 The limit was increased gradually to: